Kunal453/DSA-30-Day-Challenges-Questions./README.md

 #### 7. Rotate the array left N times.
 Accept N value from the user.
 #### 8. How do you check if two strings are anagrams of each other?
 #### 9. Reverse a string using recursion.
+#### 10. Given a string, find the first non-repeated character in it.
+If no such character exists, return a specific value (e.g., a special character or -1) to indicate that no non-repeated character is found.